-The total OPEB liability shown in this report is based on an actuarial valuation performed as of August 31, 2017 and a measurement date of August 31, 2017.
+The total OPEB liability shown in this report is based on an actuarial valuation performed as of August 31, 2017.
+Update procedures were used to roll forward the total OPEB liability to August 31, 2018.

 Single Discount Rate

 Projected benefit payments are required to be discounted to their actuarial present values using a Single Discount Rate that reflects (1) a long-term expected rate of return on OPEB plan investments (to the extent that the plan's fiduciary net position is projected to be sufficient to pay benefits) and (2) tax-exempt municipal bond rate based on an index of 20-year general obligation bonds with an average AA credit rating as of the measurement date (to the extent that the contributions for use with the long-term expected rate of return are not met).